 But there are many more reasons to avoid purchasing wool this Christmas.
 Production of wool is not just 'shaving the animal' – this massive industry is often cruel to the animals too.
 Sheep experience pain, stress and undergo horrific practices such as mulesing.

-Have a look at our vegan, fair and more sustainable collection of wool-free cardigans & jumpers for women and more sustainable cardigans & jumpers for men.
-And what about our wool-free beanies & hats collection or vegan scarves collection?
+All this while the ethical alternative is simply stunning.
+Just check for yourself.
+Have a look at our vegan, fair and more sustainable collection of wool-free cardigans & jumpers for women, more sustainable cardigans & jumpers for men, or our wool-free beanies & hats collection.